LiziCyber/CSE-230-SpaceInvaders/README.md

 - Move Right: Arrow Right
 - Move Up: Arrow Up
 - Move Down: Arrow Down
-- Shoot: Space
+- Fire: Space
+- Leaderboard: `L`
+- Back: `ESC`
-- Pause: Key 'P'
+- Pause: `P`
-- Restart: Key 'R'
+- Restart: `R`

 ## Architecture
-The game is structured into four core modules:
+The game is structured into five core modules:
 - **Data.hs:** Defines game data types and structures.
 - **GameHandler.hs:** Handles the game logic and state updates.
 - **UI.hs:** Focuses on rendering the game's user interface.
+- **Leaderboard.hs:** Focuses on rendering the game's user interface.
 - **Main.hs:** Manages the integration of game logic with the user interface.

-## Challenge
+## Challenges
 A notable challenge in our game development surfaced while implementing the interaction mechanics with barriers.
 These barriers were composed of multiple bricks, each designed to withstand up to three hits before completely disappearing.
 The complexity arose in visually and functionally differentiating the bricks based on the number of hits they had endured.
 After a brick was hit once or twice, it needed to not only exhibit a distinct appearance to reflect its damaged state but also maintain its interactive properties correctly.
 This required a careful blend of graphical changes and game logic adjustments.
 We had to ensure that each hit visibly altered the brick's appearance in a clear and understandable way for the players, while also maintaining the integrity of the game's physics and collision detection systems.
 Balancing the visual feedback to players and the underlying game mechanics for these evolving barrier states proved to be a meticulous and challenging aspect of our development process.

+Another challenge we met was handling the efficient storage and retrieval of leaderboard records in the SQLite database, particularly in ensuring that the data schema and queries were optimized for quick access and updates.
+Managing the leaderboard's growing data size while maintaining fast query performance for displaying high scores and implementing pagination effectively, posed a complex task, especially in an offline, resource-constrained environment.

 ## Installation